rohilthopu/pdb-django/README.md

 The site provides access to Guerrilla Dungeons, Monsters, Dungeon information, and an arbitrary Reddit karma leaderboard for the PAD subreddit.

+This site is meant to be a side resource to the mobile app, as the main goal is to just provide API access to my mobile app.

 ## Stack

 Backend